-The primary risk categories for the SCR calculation are:
+The primary risk categories generally for the SCR calculation are:

 - underwriting life insurance (including long-term health);

 - market risk;

-- default risk; and
+- credit risk; and

 - operational risk.

-The principal risks to which the Group is exposed are:
+The specific risks to which the Group is primarily exposed are:

-- market risk principally equity risk and currency risk;

-- persistency risk; and
+- market risk principally equity risk and currency risk; - persistency risk (part of underwriting risk); and - expense risk (part of underwriting risk).

-- expense risk.